Salina, Sicily: Main sights

 In the 18th century the ruins of a typical Imperial Roman villa were noted here but have since sunk into the ground.

-Transportation
+Transport

 Salina has two ports, Santa Marina and Rinella, served by ferries and hydrofoils.
 Hydrofoil service is active from Naples, Palermo, Reggio Calabria, Messina and Milazzo.

 There is a regular bus service connecting all the villages on the island.
 A main road connects Lingua, Santa Marina, Malfa and Pollara; a side road runs between the two volcanoes to Leni and Rinella.